ViniciusFM/pybrcode/README.md

 Buy me a shot of cachaça, please?
 =================================

-If you find this library helpful you're welcome to buy me <span style="text-decoration:line-through">coffee</span> a shot of cachaça which cost only R$ 3,00 at "Bar do Cabaça"! :D
+If you find this library helpful you're welcome to buy me a shot of cachaça which cost only R$ 3,00 at "Bar do Cabaça"! :D

 Just read this BRCode with your bank app: